mauriciojnogueira/rec_embbeded/README.md

 # rec_embbeded
-Repository destined for the jupyter notebook with the rec
+Repository destined for the jupyter notebook rec1.